Sneedstar/wizwalkerbots/README.md

 Note: you need a house with a world gate behind you equipped

 ## Running from releases
+NOTE: EXEs ARE CURRENTLY NOT WORKING AS PYINSTALLER ISN'T UPDATED TO PYTHON 3.10
 1. Download from [here](https://github.com/MajorPain1/wizwalkerbots/releases) <br />
-2. Extract the zip <br />
-3. Double click the exe in the desired location you want to run the script <br />
+2. Double click the exe in the desired location you want to run the script <br />

 ## Running from source
 Run `pip install -r requirements.txt` to install required libraries <br />
 To run from source do `py -m {name of bot}` in the main github folder <br />

-Most people should run from releases.
-Just extract the zip, set your configs, and run the exe.
+Most people should run from releases unless specified otherwise.

 # WizFighter
 WizFighter looks through your hand and decides what card to use.
 It's priority goes as follows (keep in mind it will prefer to cast enchanted spells): <br />